ChrisRawstone/Final_Project_ANLP_LLM/README.md

 pip install -r requirements.txt
 ```

-## GPU requirements
-We used GPU's from DTU's HPC.
-The GPU's used had either 32gb VRAM (V100) or 40gb VRAM (A100).
-Less video memory on GPU has not been tested.

 ## Data requirements
 ### Unsupervised data:
-For unsupervised data we used 13B Token dataset provided by our Professor, Rob van der Goot.
+We used a data set of 315 millions tokens which is a subset of a 13 billion token dataset provided by our Professor, Rob van der Goot.

 Put the data in data/raw/unsupervised folder and run the following preprocessing commands to cut the data into smaller chunks:
 ```
 python src/data/unsupervised_data_cut.py
 ```

-Then run the following command to create the dataset in arrow and json format:
+Then run the following command to create the dataset in arrow format:
+Remember to check potentially adjust paths in the script.

 ```
-python src/data/make_unsupervised_dataset.py OBS CHECK HER CHRIS
+python src/data/unsupervised_makedataset.py
 ```

 ### Instruction data: